adamsilver/fdpb/06-Search.md

 [!]()

 The button in the header will then be responsible for toggling the form's visibility.
 When the search form is displayed we should automatically move focus to it.
-Not only does this save users a click, but it means screen readers will know they can immediately start their search.
+Not only does this save users a click, but screen readers will announce that they can immediately start searching.

 Lastly, we often use a magnifying glass icon to save more space but the best icon is text[^] so avoid an icon whereever possible.
 Text is fully inclusive out of the box and removes any ambiguity in meaning.

-HTML:

 ```HTML
 ```